Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Analysis

-As mentioned in Section~\ref{sec:intro} and~\ref{sec:cmp}, we hypothesize that source keys and values representations passing into different decoder layers are also entangled (keys, values entanglement problem), while the representation of the encoder upmost layer serves as the same key and value passing into every decoder layer in the Transformer.
-It is clear that our hypothesized keys, values entanglement problem is an extension to encoder entanglement problem.
-We show curiosity about whether keys, values entanglement problem exists, and \textsc{CompoSition} can alleviate this problem.
+As mentioned in Section~\ref{sec:intro} and~\ref{sec:cmp}, we hypothesize that keys, values entanglement problem exists.\footnote{It is noteworthy that the representation of the encoder upmost layer serves as the same key and value passing into every decoder layer in the Transformer.} It is clear that our hypothesized keys, values entanglement problem is an extension to encoder entanglement problem.
+We show curiosity about whether this problem exists, and \textsc{CompoSition} can alleviate it.
 In this experiment, we investigate its influence on CoGnition.
-As shown in Table~\ref{table:t3}, we observe certain improvements (\textbf{-5.8\%} and \textbf{-8.0\%}$~$CTER$_{\mathrm{Inst}}$, \textbf{-7.8\%} and \textbf{-10.9\%}$~$CTER$_{\mathrm{Aggr}}$) when separately alleviating the encoder or keys, values entanglement problem.
-It suggests that our method can alleviate both problems separately, and learn to compose information from all sub-layers of the encoder appropriately can improve CG performance.
-Furthermore, the improvement brought from alleviating keys, values entanglement problem is more significant than that brought from alleviating encoder entanglement problem (52.0\% vs 55.1\% $~$CTER$_{\mathrm{Aggr}}$), demonstrating the reasonableness of keys, values entanglement problem we proposed.
+As shown in Table~\ref{table:t3}, we observe certain improvements (\textbf{-5.8\%} and \textbf{-8.0\%}$~$CTER$_{\mathrm{Inst}}$, \textbf{-7.8\%} and \textbf{-10.9\%}$~$CTER$_{\mathrm{Aggr}}$) when separately alleviating the encoder or keys, values entanglement problem.\footnote{We use one or 2$N$ learnable vectors to generate one or 2$N$ representations passing into $N$ decoder layers.} It suggests that our method can alleviate both problems separately, and learning to compose information of different encoder layers dynamically can improve CG performance.
+Furthermore, the improvement brought from alleviating keys, values entanglement problem is more significant than that brought from alleviating encoder entanglement problem (52.0\% vs 55.1\%$~$CTER$_{\mathrm{Aggr}}$), demonstrating the reasonableness of keys, values entanglement problem.